 (3) after December 31, 2018, the deferred annuity must not be augmented.

-(d) The mortality table and interest assumption used to compute the annuity must be those in effect when the member files application for annuity.
+(d) The mortality table and investment return assumption used to compute the annuity must be those in effect when the member files application for annuity.

-(b) For purposes of computing a joint and survivor annuity, the postretirement interest rate assumption specified in section 356.461 must be used, rather than the postretirement interest rate specified in section 356.215, subdivision 8.
+(b) For purposes of computing a joint and survivor annuity, the investment return assumption specified in section 356.461 must be used, rather than the investment return specified in section 356.215, subdivision 8.

 (c) The board shall obtain the written recommendation of the actuary retained under section 356.214.
 These recommendations shall be a part of the permanent records of the board.